aparnasankarasetti/project_1/README.md

 #### 3.What series of wikipedia articles, starting with Hotel California, keeps the largest fraction of its readers clicking on internal links.
 #### 4.Find an example of an English wikipedia article that is relatively more popular in the Americas than elsewhere.There is no location data associated with the wikipedia pageviews data, but there are timestamps.
 You'll need to make some assumptions about internet usage over the hours of the day.
 ### License
-* This project uses the following license:
+* This project uses the following license: MIT License
 ### reference
 * https://dumps.wikimedia.org/other/clickstream/
 * https://dumps.wikimedia.org/other/pageviews/